-Prerequisites: ECON1203 and FINS2612 and FINS2614 or FINS3615 or FINS2714 or FINS2624 or FINS3625 or equivalent
+Prerequisites: ECON1203 and FINS2612 and FINS2614 or FINS3615 or FINS2714 or FINS2624 or FINS3625 or

-The nature of commercial, financial, and physical risk is explored.
-In addition to the theory of risk, the way in which insurance has evolved to deal with this important aspect of the economic environment is studied in depth.
+Explores the nature of commercial, financial, and physical risk and the way in which insurance has evolved to deal with this important aspect of the economic environment.
 Case studies are used to illustrate points of practical relevance.
-Emphasizes the mathematical and statistical foundations of the discipline.
-Topics in the area of risk include, risk premia, insurance ratings, simulation of risky environments, physical risk, and death.
+Emphasis is given to the mathematical and statistical foundations of the discipline.
+Topics in the area of risk include risk premia, insurance ratings, simulation of risky environments, physical risk, and death.
 Insurance is approached as a natural commercial response to risk with inference from insurance data, general insurance, motor insurance, very large risks, and life assurance.